ollylenain1/Variable-Rebinder/README.md

 # Blueprint: Variable Rebinder — Figma Plugin

-A Figma plugin that scans your design for bound variables and lets you remap them to the correct library.
+A Figma plugin that scans your design for bound variables and lets you remap them to the correct library or collection.
 Useful when:

 - You've duplicated a file and variables are pointing to the wrong library
 - You're migrating from one design system to another